Hypixel-API-Reborn/hypixel-api-reborn/README.md

 options (Object)
 options.cache (false by default) - Enables/Disables Request Caching
-options.cacheTime (60 by default) - Amount of time in seconds to cache the request. options.cacheSize (0 by default) - The limit of how many results will be cached (set 0 for no limit) */
+options.cacheTime (60 by default) - Amount of time in seconds to cache the request. options.cacheSize (-1 by default) - The amount of how many results will be cached (set -1 for infinity) */

 //Enables caching with a max age of 30 seconds and a limit of 5 cached results